-When any zone is violated the panel will activate the Bell Output for two seconds, log the event to the event buffer and communicate the alarm to central station.
+When any zone is violated the panel will activate the Bell Output for two seconds, log the event to the Event Buffer and communicate the alarm to central station.
+Each zone should be tested several times during the test.

-Test each zone several times.
 Check the event buffer to ensure that all zones and FAP keys are functioning properly.